We look at the world once, in childhood.

 It’s one of life’s little jokes on me that the first of my avocations calls for cast parties that don’t start until 11 PM or midnight, while some of the best birding is in a marsh two hours out of town at dawn.

-Saturday mornings (and some Thursday evenings), I work at Learning Ally (formerly Recording for the Blind & Dyslexic).
-I sit in a small recording booth and read textbooks—literature anthologies, philosophy monographs, carpentry manuals, self-serving Washington autobiographies, programming tutorials that were written and sold by the pound, the latest economics texts, footnotes and all.
+I am taking a hiatus from my work at Learning Ally (formerly Recording for the Blind & Dyslexic).
+Time was, we worked in a recording studio in Friendship Heights, but today all the voice recording work is at home.
+We read textbooks—literature anthologies, philosophy monographs, carpentry manuals, self-serving Washington autobiographies, programming tutorials that were written and sold by the pound, the latest economics texts.
 It’s an intellectually stimulating way to do my good deed for the week.
-Our students listen to the recorded texts on specially-designed CD players that enable them to skip ahead to the next page or chapter break.

 On a purely financial basis, I contribute to the American Friends Service Committee.
 The AFSC is a Nobel Prize-winning organization with worldwide programs that focus on issues of economic justice, peace-building and demilitarization, social justice, and youth.

 When I was a kid, I was a baseball fan.
 I saw the Cincinnati Reds play in Crosley Field, and Pete Rose autographed his first book for me.
 I drifted towards football when I was teenager, but I’ve come back to baseball.
-These days I follow the Atlanta Braves (yes, I know it’s not an imaginative choice) and I try to root for the local teams—the Nationals and the Orioles—at least until each year’s mid-season meltdown.
+For a time I followed the Atlanta Braves, but now I try to root for the local teams—the Nationals and the Orioles—at least until each year’s mid-season meltdown.

 My weekly comic strip used to come from Ben Katchor.
 And it seems like I buy every John Coltrane CD that I can get my hands on.